naojsoft/g2remote/operation.md

 and then click on "Allow access".
 After that, the connection should proceed normally.

 6).
 Open VNC screens by typing the number of the screen (1-8).
 See the
     explanation below for a description of the screens.
+If you want to hear the Gen2 sound stream, type the "s" command.

 7).
 When you are ready to terminate the observation, close the VNC
-    windows and then type the "q" command.
+    and sound windows and then type the "q" command.

 ## Notes